4 ways to save time and money with better financial processes

 4. Focus on financial controls

-It takes effort and investments to optimize your processes, but Chan says the cost savings and enhanced control over the business is worth it.
+It takes effort and investments to optimize your processes, but Sood says the cost savings and enhanced control over the business is worth it.

 “You eliminate waste and errors and improve the flow of information.
 That means an entrepreneur can make decisions a lot faster to be ready for the next month or the next quarter and become more profitable.”